 To help us better coordinate, we ask that you submit your requests at least 15 days in advance of the event.
 You do not need to have all the event details finalized before submitting a request form.
 Requests will be fulfilled based on Care-a-Van staff and vaccinator availability.
 For questions about the Care-a-Van, email firstname.lastname@example.org.

-Click the "Submit an online form" button below to submit a request.
+Click the "Request Service" button below to submit a request.
 To request this form in another format or language, please email email@example.com or call 800-525-0127.
 Language assistance is available.

-The Care-a-Van serves communities most impacted by COVID-19.
-Requests that cover multiple priority areas below will be given higher priority:
+The Care-a-Van serves communities most impacted by COVID-19 and other vaccine inequities.
+Requests that cover multiple areas below will be given higher priority:

 - Communities with a high rank on the Social Vulnerability Index (SVI) for COVID-19.